 Information about Form 1098-T

-Our 1098-T forms will be available to view or print online by the close of business on Thursday, Jan.
-30. and mailed by end of business on Friday, Jan.
-31.
+Our 1098-T forms will be available to view, print online and mailed by the close of business on Friday, Jan.
+30.

 Information about the "Form 1098-T"

 This year Carroll is reporting numbers on its tax form using registration information, and not cash payments for tax year 2014.
 The changes were provided by our software vendor and meet the current IRS reporting requirements.

 The following questions and answers will guide you through the basics of the 1098-T tax form and offer explanations about the boxes on the form.

 - Who is eligible for the tax credit?

 - What are the boxes on the form?